telegram-bot-rb/telegram-bot/README.md

 `rails credentials:edit`.
 In this case be aware of that [Rails may not load credentials in dev environment by default](https://github.com/telegram-bot-rb/telegram-bot/issues/74#issuecomment-384205609).

-I suggest not using Rails 5.2 credentials because it can lead to leakage of sesitive data and it's more difficult to use in multiple environments.
+I suggest not using Rails 5.2 credentials because it can lead to leakage of sensitive data and it's more difficult to use in multiple environments.
 See [secure_credentials](https://github.com/printercu/secure_credentials) gem for better option.